msg-systems/holmes-extractor/README.md

 oneshot -- whether the same word or relationship matched multiple times within a
-    single document should be counted once only (value 'True') or multiple times (value 'False') verbose -- if 'True', information about training progress is outputted to the console.
+    single document should be counted once only (value 'True') or multiple times (value 'False') match_all_words -- whether all single words should be taken into account (value 'True') or only single words with noun tags (value 'False')
+verbose -- if 'True', information about training progress is outputted to the console.
 ```